-Most food journal apps focus on counting calories and losing weight.
+Most food journal apps focus on counting calories and losing weight for healthy eating.
 Guess what?
 These don’t work!

 Fortunately, more recent food journaling approaches have tangible long-term benefits, without the diet and weight loss emphasis.